-Scanning for a CTCSS Tone
+Scanning for CTCSS Tone

-- 1. Press the MENU key to enter the menu. - 2.
-Enter (ISTEP) on your numeric keypad to come to Menu 11: R-CTCS - 3.
-Press the wen key to select.
-Insure you have a tone activated (selected) and it is not off. - 4.
+- 1. Press the MENU key to enter the menu. - Enter (ISTEP) on your numeric keypad to come to Menu 11: R-CTCS - Press the MENU key to select.
+Insure you have a tone activated (and it is not off) - 4.
 Press the SCAN to begin CTCSS scanning

 A flashing "CT" will be in the left status display to indicate the radio is in CTCSS scanning mode.
-In this mode, whenever the radio is receiving an RF signal on the selected MR channel or VFO frequency, the lower display will cycle through the CTCSS tones as they are being tested.
+In this mode, whenever the radio is receiving an RF signal on the selected MR channel, the lower display will cycle through the CTCSS tones as they are being tested.
 Once the frequency of the received CTCSS tone is determined, the "CT" indicator will stop flashing.